 It’s amazing that in just under 300km Iceland has more packed into its Golden Circle than bits per pixel.
 With a continental divide, the birth place of Icelandic government, geysers, waterfalls, a National Park, hot springs and volcanos this is the golden spot of Iceland.
-What’s great about the Golden Circle is it can all be done in one day.
-With just a quick 35 minute drive from Reykjavik, even if you only have a 2-3 day layover in Iceland you’ll have plenty of time to see the best highlights of the Island.
+What is even better about the Golden Circle is it can all be done in one day.
+With just a quick 35 minute drive from Reykjavik, even if you only have a 1-2 day layover in Iceland you’ll have plenty of time to see the best highlights of the Iceland.
 There’s plenty of tours that launch themselves from Reykjavik, but if you’re following my tour, you’ll have a rented a car or camper.
 KuKu Camper Car and Van Rental It’s so hard to write a blog for Iceland because the season can dramatically change the plan.
 If you leave from Reykjavik around sunrise you’ll get the views of the drive and still have enough daylight to do the whole trip.

-Day two of our five day itinerary has you checking out of Loft Hostel early in the morning and hitting the road to be at the Golden Circle as sunrise.
+Day two of our five-day itinerary has you checking out of Loft Hostel early in the morning and hitting the road in order to be at the Golden Circle ar sunrise.

-The first stop on our tour is Thingvellir National Park,commonly misspelled as Pingvellir, due to the appearance of the Icelandic alphabet.
+The first stop on our tour is Thingvellir or Pingvillir National Park.
 A World Heritage Site this is where the Icelandic government developed.
-Nestled against two tectonic plates that are splitting a part, you can stroll right down the middle or even scuba dive among the plates in Iceland’s biggest lake.
+Nestled against two tectonic plates that are splitting apart, you can stroll right down the middle or even scuba dive among the plates in Iceland’s biggest lake.
 Turning off from highway 36 on the Thingvellir exit, you’ll find yourself at the visitor center where you can learn about the history, warm up if it’s winter and enjoy a charming gift shop.

-For scuba divers, this location holds one of the most unique diving experiences in the world.
+For scuba divers, this location holds a unique diving experience.
 Not only can one dive between two tectonic plates, but with some of the clearest water in the world, you can see up to 100m down.
 The location of the diving is called Silfra and Dive.is located in Reykjavik can help you plan your tour!
 Dive.is

 Make sure to keep your eye out for these adorable horses.
-There’s a few access points near the geyser where you can walk up and pet them.
-The Icelandic pony is hardy, but adorable!
+There are a few access points near the geyser where you can walk up and pet them.
+The Icelandic pony is hardy but adorable!
 They’re very friendly, but make sure you don’t feed them or harass them in any way.

-Or continue on with our five day tour continuing stopping for the night in or near Flúðir.
+Continue on with our five-day tour, stopping for the night in or near Flúðir.
 Head to the Secret Lagoon in Flúðir for an intimate evening experience in a real Icelandic Lagoon, unlike the Blue Lagoon.
 Enjoy some wine while you relax from the full day.
 Check out my review of Secret Lagoon, which is my favorite established Lagoon in Iceland!
 Secret Lagoon

 You can either stay in Flúðir with camping sites and motels or since I was heading out east early in the morning we camped out at Seljalandsfoss Waterfall for the night.
 Touring Iceland in a camper van in the winter means many campgrounds are closed, so it’s it’s a pull over and sleep where you can kind of deal.
 We turned down the road pointing to a campsite just outside of Flúðir in the pitch dark.
 Unable to find a real campsite, we lucked out and slept under the crashing water of the waterfall that was lit up for nighttime viewing.
 It was a magical experience.